flix/book/src/effects-and-handlers.md

 ### Resumable Effects

-We can use effects and handlers to implement one-shot continuations.
+We can also implement resumable effects.
 For example:

 ```flix
 eff Ask {